Finding the Right Influencers to Partner with Your Brand

-It’s clear that finding the right influencer is not simply about finding the people with the highest number of followers on Twitter, YouTube, or some other social network.
-So what do you look for?
+It’s clear that finding the right influencers is not simply about finding people with the highest number of followers on Twitter, YouTube, or Instagram.
+So, what do you look for?
 Research by influencer marketing platform Traackr found that 3 percent of people generate 90 percent of the impact online.

 The key is understanding your customers’ influence circles and whom they’ve defined as niche experts within their trusted communities.
 “It’s important to establish some context: identify the topic in which you wish to gain influence,” says Dennis Shiao, Director of Content Marketing, DNN Software.
 “Next, define your objective.
 Putting the two together, one example might be: ‘To encourage marketing experts to share our definitive guide to A/B testing to their social networks.’

 Andy Crestodina, Co-Founder of Orbit Media defines an influencer

 Within this framework, influencers are people that marketers follow and respect, because of their expertise in marketing.
 These people (i.e., the followers) will also take action based on the influencers’ recommendations.
 They’ll model their behavior.
 If influencers share their successes with A/B testing, their followers will try the same tactic for themselves.”
 Similarly, you’re looking for an influencer who will be able to incorporate your brand into their usual style of storytelling—not someone who’s willing to cut-and-paste your brand message (and sometimes your instructions) into a social media post for anyone who sends them a check.